TobiasLoader/Home/index.md

 The task I have set the network is relatively trivial: it is to learn to recognise the highest number from a list of random numbers between -1 and 1.
 N.B.
 The number of numerical inputs needs to be equal to the number of nodes in the input layer.

-NB: I referred to a continuation of this project in my personal statement – the [reinforcement learning neural network](#1-training-a-reinforcement-neural-network), which is described below in the 'Projects In Progress’ section.
+NB: I referred to a continuation of this project in my personal statement, namely a [reinforcement learning neural network](#1-training-a-reinforcement-neural-network), which is described below in the 'Projects In Progress’ section.

 ---